psarna/psarna.github.io/index.md

 ### Intro

-As I like being woken up by sunrise and I also close my curtains every night before I go to sleep, I needed a way to have them open automatically.
-Aside from Raspberry Pi itself, each component is worth around $1.
+As I like being woken up by sunrise and I also close my curtains every night before going to sleep, I needed a way to have them open automatically, without having to get up.

 What I needed to achieve my goal was: